daevlin/Zero2Auto_homework/README.md

   69 0x0040f110    NONE    FUNC KERNEL32.dll_CreateFileW
   70 0x0040f114    NONE    FUNC KERNEL32.dll_DecodePointer
 ```
 What about the sections?
-Nope.
+Nope, there is at least not another .rsrc section.

 rabin2.exe -S unpacked_cruloader.exe
 ```